Statistics of the Year

 - A statistic relevant to a key news story or social trend

-- Your nominated statistic does not necessarily need to have been produced within 2020 but it does need to have become relevant in that time
+- The nominated statistic does not necessarily need to have been produced within 2020 but it does need to have become relevant in that time

 - The RSS particularly welcomes nominations that reflect a wide breadth, geographic spread and diversity of topics.
 We particularly encourage nominations covering topics or issues that have been under-represented in previous Statistics of the Year.

-- The judges will consider any potential limitations or criticisms of the statistic they select – you are urged to address any such potential drawbacks proactively in your submission to help strengthen its chances of success
+- The judges will consider any potential limitations or criticisms of the statistic they select.

 An award-winning initiative